Absence of percolation for Poisson outdegree-one graphs: Proof of Theorem

 \subsubsection{Acknowledgement}

-The authors thank C. Hirsch, G. Last and S. Zuyev for fruitful discussions on this problem.
-This work was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01), the CNRS GdR 3477 GeoSto and the ANR PPPP (ANR-16-CE40-0016).
+The authors thank C. Hirsch, G. Last and S. Zuyev for fruitful discussions on this problem. {They also thank J.-B. Gou\'er\'e for bringing to our attention an example of outdegree-one graph which satisfies \textbf{(LA)}, but not \textbf{(SA)}, and which percolates.}This work was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01), the CNRS GdR 3477 GeoSto and the ANR PPPP (ANR-16-CE40-0016).